-Medical Outcomes Colleagues are usually the primary Field Medical Colleagues who serve the medical needs of Health Systems.
-For Health Systems that have assigned Medical Outcomes Colleagues, those colleagues will make determinations about when FMDs are needed to assist.
-If a Health System does not have an assigned Medical Outcomes Colleague, Account Management Colleagues are permitted to work directly with FMDs to discuss field medical support for a particular Health System.
-However, it is recommended that MOS Colleagues are engaged first for all medical needs as the Integrated Account team medical lead.
+Field Medical Outcomes & Analytics and Field Medical Organized Customer Colleagues are usually the primary Field Medical Colleagues who serve the medical needs of Health Systems.
+For Health Systems that have assigned Medical Outcomes & Analytics Colleagues, those colleagues will make determinations about when other Medical colleagues are needed to assist.
+Account Management Colleagues may meet with Medical Outcomes& Analytics Colleagues regarding the following: